timhutton/povray-polyhedra/README.md

 ----

-This page on Wikipedia contains a useful POV-Ray script to render different polyhedra: [poly.pov](https://en.wikipedia.org/wiki/User:AndrewKepert/poly.pov).
+A page on Wikipedia ([poly.pov](https://en.wikipedia.org/wiki/User:AndrewKepert/poly.pov)) contains a useful POV-Ray script to render different polyhedra.
 It was last modified in 2004.

 It makes these sorts of images, that appear in many pages on Wikipedia: